FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Introduction

-In summary, we make the following key contributions: \begin{itemize} \item FlowState: We present an SSM-based time series foundation model that can be dynamically adjusted to the specific characteristics of the time series during evaluation \item Functional basis decoder (FBD): We propose a novel decoder, as a critical component of FlowState, that utilizes a set of continuous basis functions to allow seamless adjustment to specific input characteristics and to produce forecasts for varying target lengths \item Training approach with parallel predictions: We introduce a foundation model training scheme leveraging parallel predictions to enable efficient training and model robustness to varying context lengths \end{itemize}
+In summary, we make the following key contributions: \begin{itemize} \item FlowState: We present a sampling-rate equivariant SSM-based time series foundation model that can be dynamically adjusted to the specific characteristics of the time series \item Functional basis decoder (FBD): We propose a novel decoder, as a critical component of FlowState, that utilizes a set of continuous basis functions to allow seamless adjustment to specific input characteristics and to produce forecasts for varying target lengths \item Training approach with parallel predictions: We introduce a foundation model training scheme leveraging parallel predictions to enable efficient training and model robustness to varying context lengths \end{itemize}